Contact :+27(0) 74 885 5577 sales@cpapessentials.co.za

 Types of Sleep apnea:

-Obstructive sleep apnea is the most common type of sleep apnea.
+Is the most common type of sleep apnea.
 In this condition, the airway collapses or becomes blocked during sleep.
 This causes shallow breathing or breathing pauses.
 When you try to breathe any air that squeezes past the blockage can cause loud snoring.Obstructive sleep apnea is more common in people who are overweight, but it can affect anyone including children.

-Central sleep apnea is a less common type of sleep apnea.
+Is a less common type of sleep apnea.
 This disorder occurs if the area of your brain that controls your breathing doesn’t send the correct signals to your breathing muscles.
 As a result, you’ll make no effort to breathe for brief periods.
 Central sleep apnea can affect anyone.
 However, it’s more common in people who have certain medical conditions or use certain medicines.
 Snoring typically doesn’t happen with central sleep apnea.

 Untreated sleep apnea can result in: